MVP Development: Why Can't You Do A Successful Product Without It?

 Examples of MVPs

-Example 1: A company wants to develop a CRM for the employees' internal work with the client base and for recording all the processes within the company.
+Example 1: A company wants to build custom CRM software for its employees' internal work with the client base and for recording all internal processes.

 After going through the idea and research stages, the MVP starts.
 Your development team must: